stepanstipl/gke-image-signing-kritis/readme.md

 ## Caveats
 - Kritis can crash when parsing unexpected payloads in the GCA Occurence or Attestation Authority.
 - Occurence and Note structure changed between v1beta1 anv v1 of GCA API, currently Kritis only supports v1beta1.
+- If `ImageSigningPolicy` (and other policies) are not correctly formatted, and this changed in different versions of Kritis/docs, it will still be accepted (no CRD validation) and Kritis will allow the containers - as there's no policy required.